 As a material’s temperature rises past Tg, the CTE will rise as well.

-The CTE of a substrate is usually much higher than copper, which can cause interconnection issues as a PCB is heated.
+The CTE of a PCB substrate is usually much higher than copper, which can cause interconnection issues as a PCB is heated.

 CTE along the X and Y axes are generally low – around 10 to 20 ppm per degree Celsius.
 This is usually thanks to the woven glass that constrains the material in the X and Y directions, and the CTE doesn’t change much even as the material’s temperature increases above Tg.